Relative Riemann-Hilbert and Newlander-Nirenberg Theorems for torsion-free analytic sheaves on maximal and homogeneous spaces: Riemann-Hilbert correspondence with singular fibers

 \begin{rem} Let $f\colon N\times M\to N$ be the projection of reduced complex analytic spaces and let $\mc{F}$ be a $\coan{N\times M}$-coherent sheaf.
-Denote by $\Omega^1_{f,tf}\left( \coan{N\times M} \right)$ the sheaf of $f$-relative $1$-forms modulo torsion.
+Denote by $\Omega^1_{f,\mathrm{tf}}\left( \coan{N\times M} \right)$ the sheaf of $f$-relative $1$-forms modulo torsion.
 Notice that one can also define differential operators

-that satisfy a Leibniz-rule just like a connection and if $\psi\colon N\times \tilde{M}\to N\times M$ is a fiber-wise desingularization then $\nabla_{tf}$ can be pulled-back to a regular connection over a submersion, as torsion $1$-forms are annihalted by the pull-back of $\psi$.
-Call such an operator a \emph{$f$-relative tf-connection}.\\ Morpshism presering tf-connections are defined the obvious way and cokernels of morphisms and kernels of surjetive morphisms of tf-connection carry tf connections by simple adaptations of the arguments.\\ In particular, it follows that if $\mc{F}$ is a coherent sheaf with $f$-relative tf-connection such that $\rst{\mc{F}}{M\times M_{\mathrm{reg}}}$ is the zero sheaf then $\mc{F}=0$.
-To see this, pull $\mc{F}$ back via $\psi$ to a sheaf with connection and then pull-back to each fiber separate where the pull-back will be locally free by Lemma~\ref{ConnecLocFree}.
+that satisfy a Leibniz-rule just like a connection and if $\psi\colon N\times \tilde{M}\to N\times M$ is a fiber-wise desingularization then $\nabla_{\mathrm{tf}}$ can be pulled-back to a regular connection over a submersion, as torsion $1$-forms are annihalted by the pull-back of $\psi$.
+Call such an operator a \emph{$f$-relative tf-connection}.\\ Morpshisms preserving tf-connections are defined in the obvious way and cokernels of morphisms and kernels of surjetive morphisms of tf-connection carry tf-connections by simple adaptations of the proofs of Lemma~\ref{connecpreserve} and Proposition~\ref{MorphOfConnec}.\\ In particular, it follows that if $\mc{F}$ is a coherent sheaf with $f$-relative tf-connection such that $\rst{\mc{F}}{M\times N_{\mathrm{reg}}}$ is the zero sheaf then $\mc{F}=0$.
+To see this, pull $\mc{F}$ back via $\psi$ to a sheaf with connection and then pull-back to each fiber, where the pull-back will be locally free by Lemma~\ref{ConnecLocFree}.
 But the pull-back is zero on a dense subset and therefore it is zero everywhere.
 Fiber rank is invariant under pull-back and hence $\mc{F}$ is the zero sheaf.\\ \end{rem}

 \begin{prop} Let $f\colon N\times M \to N$ be the projection of reduced complex analytic spaces and let $\left( \mc{F},\nabla \right)$ be a torsion-free coherent $\coan{N\times M}$-sheaf with flat $f$-relative connection.
 Assume further that the connections $\rst{\nabla}{\left\{ p \right\}\times M}$ along the fibers of $f$ have local holomorphic frames for every $p\in N$ that are parallel on a dense subset of $\left\{ p\right\}\times M $.\\ Then for every point in $M\times N$ there exist an open neighbourhood $U\times W$ and a torsion-free $f$-relative local system $V$ such that